 Spencer is a very small city located in the state of Oklahoma.
 With a population of 3,905 people and just one neighborhood, Spencer is the 95th largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Spencer is generally considered to be a blue-collar town.
-38.11% of the Spencer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Spencer is a blue-collar town, with 38.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Spencer is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Spencer who work in office and administrative support (9.62%), food service (8.12%), and healthcare (7.27%).

-Spencer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Spencer does not have a public transit system used by locals to get to and from work.

 In terms of college education, Spencer is nearly on par with the US average for all cities of 21.84%: 20.66% of adults 25 and older in Spencer have a bachelor's degree or advanced degree.